 In Your Drink During Happy Hour

 What happens when cocktail hour and summer come together?
 Sheer bliss.
-Forget iced tea and lemonade—the tastiest summer beverage might just be watermelon margaritas, good-for-you watermelon mojitos, or slimming melon sangrias.
+Forget iced tea and lemonade—the tastiest summer beverage might just be sangria with fresh melon.
 Don’t drink alcohol?
 No worries!
 You can enjoy your poolside happy hour experience all the same with a watermelon and lime-flavored club soda.
 Drink up!
 After all, that summer thirst certainly won’t quench itself.

 These towering tiers of summer-ripe fruit will make a stunning centerpiece for your next cookout, potluck, or shower.
 Use your favorite fruits to customize the design; simply secure firmly with wooden picks.
 Although it’s tempting to try and make this ahead of time, don’t make it any earlier than 4 hours before you plan to serve it; the cut watermelon will get too juicy.
 We’ve offered sample sizes for the tiers in the recipe below; feel free to use them as a guide and scale the tiers up or down depending on the size of your watermelons.